SynapseProject/myriad.docs/docs/usage/response.md

 | searchBase | The Search Base the query was executed against.
 | searchFilter | The raw LDAP Search Filter used for the query.
 | message | When success is false, the error message.
 When query was an encrpytion request, this field will contained the encrypted value.
+| totalRecords | Total number of records returned in this search.
+| nextToken | Base64 encoded cookie that alllows for paged searches.  **WARNING** : This token is highly dependant on the server supporting this functionality, as well as the settings around the cookie pool.
+From my observations, this token does not reliably survive closing of an LDAPConnection.
 | records | A list of Zero or more records that are the result of the query.
 | records > dn | The DistinguisedName of the LDAP record.
 This will ALWAYS be returned for every record.
 | records > attributes | A Key/Value dictionary of attributes requested to be returned with each object.
 See [Return Types](#return-types) section below for an explaination of how attributes are returned.